1saptarshi/1saptarshi/README.md

   <img align="left" src="https://cdn-icons-png.flaticon.com/128/3112/3112946.png"
     alt="1saptarshi" style="max-width:50; height:50;" />
   <p align="right">
-    I have over 2 years of experience in the software development industry.
-I hold a BCA in Software development from Techno Main Salt Lake, where I developed a strong foundation in programming and software engineering principles.
-My initial motivation to enter this field stemmed from a deep fascination with how technology can solve complex problems and improve everyday life.
+    With over 3 years of experience in the software development industry, I have developed a strong foundation in programming, problem-solving, and software engineering principles.
+My journey began with a deep fascination for how technology can solve complex problems and improve everyday life.
+Over the years, I have worked on diverse projects, gaining hands-on experience in modern frameworks, cloud computing, and API integrations.
   </p>
 </div>